Figuring out your personal finances is no easy task.

 Ideally, you should aim to have three to six months of your monthly expenses in your emergency fund.
 However, in extreme cases, as little as two months of expenses may be enough or you may need as much as a year’s worth of expenses.

 Take a look at what possible emergencies could pop up that would derail your finances.
 Figure out how much money you would need to survive those emergencies.
 Then, save that much money in cash in a savings account.

 The biggest emergency is usually job loss.
 If it would take a long time to find a new job, sometimes as long as a year, that’s how much money you need in your emergency fund.

 However, if you’re in a very in-demand field, other potential emergencies, such as needing to pay your health insurance deductible, could be the biggest item your emergency fund may need to handle.

 It’s up to you to determine how big your emergency fund should be, but don’t be overwhelmed by needing to save such a large amount of money if you don’t have an emergency fund at all.

 Instead, start small and aim for a $1,000 emergency fund.
-Once that’s complete, start building your emergency fund to the amount you’re comfortable with.
+Once that’s complete, start building your emergency fund in a high yield savings account to the amount you’re comfortable with.

 #5 – Not Saving For Retirement